Different government agencies are responsible for monitoring and regulating the safety of different types of products.

 - Therapeutic Goods Administration - safety information on chemicals used in therapeutic goods

-- National Industrial Chemicals Notification and Assessment Scheme (NICNAS) - safety information about industrial chemicals
+- Australian Industrial Chemicals Introduction Scheme (AICIS) - safety information about industrial chemicals

 Medicine and medical devices